awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 Bug fixes and improvements:
 + Improved resilience if sudden power loss occurs during a deployment\.
 + Fixed an issue where stream manager data corruption could prevent the AWS IoT Greengrass Core software from starting\.
-+ Fixed an issue where new AWS IoT devices couldn't connect to the core in certain scenarios\.
++ Fixed an issue where new client devices couldn't connect to the core in certain scenarios\.
 + Fixed an issue where stream manager stream names couldn't contain `.log`\.

 1\.11\.5